omkarmoghe/portable_expressions/README.md

 end
 ```

 But what happens as complexity increases, e.g. you want to run more steps?
-You could continue to define functions, but it would be a lot simpler if there was a way to tell the function what steps to run, the same way you pass it the inputs.
-That's where PortableExpressions come in handy:
+You could continue to define specific functions, but it would be a lot simpler if there was a way to tell the function what steps to run, the same way you tell it what the inputs are.
+Let's rewrite our function using `PortableExpressions`.

 ```ruby
 # Serverless function